spantaleev/flask-sijax/README.rst

 Flask-Sijax
 ####################################

-Flask-Sijax is an extension for the `Flask <http://flask.pocoo.org>`_ microframework, to simplify Sijax setup and usage for Flask users.
+Flask-Sijax is an extension for the `Flask <http://flask.pocoo.org>`_ microframework to simplify Sijax setup and usage for Flask users.

 `Sijax <http://pypi.python.org/pypi/Sijax/>`_ is a Python/jQuery library